floccusaddon/floccus/README.md

 ### Firefox for Android

-Floccus is not supported by Firefox for Android, [yet](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/bookmarks#Browser_compatibility).
+Floccus is not supported by Firefox for Android [yet](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/bookmarks#Browser_compatibility).

 ### Ugrading